kyleiwaniec/w205Project/load/README.md

 For now this outputs one record to the console as a sanity check

-####Next TODO:####
+####Next TODO:

-*1. run scraper on all links to determine "spam links", and store in S3 for use by plugin
+[ ] run scraper on all links to determine "spam links", and store in S3 for use by plugin
-*2. parse (potentially using ML) to determine "spam user", and store in S3 for use by plugin
+[ ] parse (potentially using ML) to determine "spam user", and store in S3 for use by plugin